VertexUI/VertexGUI/Readme.md

     self._someStateFromTheOutside = outSideStateBinding
   }

-  @DirectContentBuilder override var content: DirectContent {
+  @Compose override var content: ComposedContent {
     Container().withContent { [unowned self] in

       // use Dynamic for changing the structure of a Widget